evyatar-yosef/GNSS-Raw-Mesurments/README.md

 This repository contains  code for amateur  (Global Navigation Satellite System) data analysis.
 The code is designed to decode raw satellite  data collected from a smartphone, calculate satellite positions and user location, and export the results for further analysis or visualization.

 # Requirements
-Python 3.x (Anaconda or miniconda recommended)
+Python 3.x (Anaconda or miniconda recommended).

 Python Libraries: pandas, numpy, matplotlib, navpy, gnssutils, simplekml

 # Run command